-If you are eligible and wish to decline enrollment into the ORP, you must still complete and submit the ORP Acknowledgement Form prior to your enrollment deadline.
+If you are eligible and wish to decline enrollment into the ORP, you must still complete and submit the ORP Acknowledgement Form (PDF) prior to your enrollment deadline.
 This is easily accomplished by signing the electronic DocuSign ORP Acknowledgement Form that is sent to your email notifying you of your eligibility.
 If you sign the electronic DocuSign Acknowledgement Form and do not complete all of the other enrollment steps, you will remain in the Teacher Retirement System (TRS) for the duration of your career in Texas Public Higher Education.

 The employee is vested and gains the employer contribution after one year and one day of ORP participation.
 Annuity at the time of retirement is based on the performance of investment funds.
 Federal tax law prohibits 403(b) plans from providing disability benefits.
 ORP participants that transition to a non-ORP eligible job title without meeting the vesting guidelines, will be placed in the TRS program indefinitely.
 There will not be an opportunity to return to ORP participation for the duration of any Texas Public Higher Education employment.